forestgrape/coronavirus/index.md

     - The Nasopharyngeal Viral load was even a little higher in the group, who didn't develop an ARDS.
     - The tracheal viral load was much higher in the ARDS groups(less clearance!)
     -Diabetis, Age, Chronic hear disease positively correlate with ARDS development.

+#### Factors Influencing the Mucus Flow

+* Dry Air especially below 50% relative humidity decreases the mucus flow as found by [Forbes](#forbes)

+* [Nakagawa et al.](#nakagawa) found that "Aging, Diabetes, and Hypertension Are Associated With Decreased Nasal Mucociliary Clearance".
+The underlying mechanism in the nose are likely similar to those in the trachea and therefore similar results are expected [to be confirmed].

+* In the review from [Houtmeyers et al.](#houtmeyers) " Regulation of mucociliary clearance in health and disease" there are citations for studies which indicate a decreased mucus flow and ciliary activity.